JustSteveKing/companies-house-laravel/README.md

 });
 ```

-Fetching a Collection of Company Officers will return an OfficerCollection:
+Fetching a collection of company officers will return an `OfficerCollection`:

 ```php
 use JustSteveKing\CompaniesHouseLaravel\Client;